Prashant-mahajan/Kaggle-Titanic-Data-Science/README.md

 This Notebook will show basic examples of:

-# Data Handling
+## Data Handling

 Importing Data with Pandas

 Cleaning Data

-Exploring Data through Visualizations with Matplotlib Data Analysis
+Exploring Data through Visualizations with Matplotlib

+Data Analysis

-# Supervised Machine learning Techniques:
+## Supervised Machine learning Techniques:

-Logit Regression Model
+Logistic Regression Model

 Plotting results

 Support Vector Machine (SVM)

 KNN

-# Valuation of the Analysis
+## Valuation of the Analysis

 Output the results from the IPython Notebook to Kaggle